co-rc/.github/README.md

 ## Roadmap (draft)

 * [ ] Define and stabilize the core Corc protocol / command model.
-* [ ] Publish the Android controller app skeleton.
+* [ ] Publish the first Android remote controller skeleton.
-* [ ] First BLE pilot reference implementation.
+* [ ] First BLE bridge (MicroPython + PicoW/ESP32) reference implementation.
-* [ ] First GATT gateway reference implementation.
+* [ ] First GATT bridge (GATT→GATT fan-out) reference implementation.
-* [ ] USB HID keyboard bridge (basic keys).
+* [ ] USB HID keyboard bridge (PowerOff/Sleep/Vol/Mute scan codes).
 * [ ] Unified discovery and device registry.
-* [ ] Example setups and demo scenarios.
+* [ ] Example setups and demo scenarios (Android BLE remote, IR remote with GATT bridge, USB keyboard control).

 ---

 ## Contributing

-Right now the project is in an early design phase.
-If you are interested in contributing:

-* open an issue in the relevant repository under `co-rc`,
-* or start a discussion about use-cases and transports you would like to see.
+At this stage Corc is still being sketched and bootstrapped.

+There is no formal contribution process yet, but **feel free to contribute** once code is available:

+* by opening issues with ideas or bug reports,
+* by sending pull requests to improve the code or documentation.

+Details about code style, review process, and governance will be added once the project stabilizes.